Custodian Comparison & FAQ

 If you are moving a taxable account such as Individual Brokerage, Joint Brokerage, Trust, or Custodial accounts, there will be capital gains/losses associated with the sale of fractional shares at IB, and potential sales of holdings upon rebalancing the account at Schwab.

-- Hedged Equity.
-If you are currently invested in our Hedged Equity strategy, we will not be able to move your Personal Portfolio to Schwab.
-Unfortunately, we are not able to implement our clients’ asset allocation across multiple custodians.
-Should you like to discuss this point further, please contact us to speak to an advisor.
+Hedged Equity.
+If you are currently invested in our Hedged Equity strategy, we will not be able to move those assets to Schwab.

-- App-Supported Account Administration.
-Schwab offers a smartphone app (Schwab Alliance) to review your account information.
+App-Supported Account Administration.
+Schwab offers a smartphone app (Schwab Mobile) to review your account information.
 The app also supports changes such as approving new accounts, updating email address, updating mailing address, and approving money movement via smartphone app.

 While we have thoroughly vetted Charles Schwab for inclusion as a custodian on our Personal Portfolio program, and we also may provide guidance (through our financial planners) regarding the differences in custodians, the choice regarding which custodian to select is ultimately our clients’ decision.